Hokkiji Temple 法起寺

 As the buildings are constructed from wood using traditional techniques, the constructions feel almost a part of the natural surroundings.
 The way that these buildings blend into the nature around them is one of the reasons this temple is so popular.

-Fans of traditional architecture will want enjoy the main attraction of the temple, its 3-storied pagoda.
-While it lacks the scale of some of the larger pagoda in the area, this 24-meter tall piece of art is distinguished by being the oldest of its kind in Japan, dating back to the 8th century.
+Fans of traditional architecture will want to enjoy the main attraction of the temple, its 3-storied pagoda.
+While it lacks the scale of the larger pagoda in the area, this 24-meter tall piece of art is distinguished by being the oldest of its kind in Japan, dating back to the 8th century.

 Similarly the grounds of the temple even have an architectural style named after them, Hokkiji style, which describes the way the temple's Kondo (main hall) and its pagoda are perfectly aligned on an east-west axis with the Kondo (main hall) in the west and the pagoda in the east.

 * The information on this page may be subject to change due to COVID-19.